hmrc/aws-resource-scanner/README.md

 When executed it will check for violations of any rules defined in the `checks` directory.

-This of it like AWS Config checks, but better and cheaper.
+Think of it like AWS Config checks, but better and cheaper.

 ## Rules

-Rules are classes that conform to the Rule protocol.
+Rules are data classes that conform to the Rule protocol.
 They have the following attributes:
 - description: A description of the rule
 - severity: High, Medium or Low
 - recommendation: A recommendation for resolving any violations

 ## Checks

-Checks are defined in the `rules` directory.
+Checks are defined in the `checks` directory.
 Each module in this directory is loaded and if it contains a `check` function it will be executed.

 The `check` function takes a `boto3` session as it's only argument.
 The function can